allbabel/composable/rfcs/0006-picasso-runtime-upgrades.md

 ### Overview of flow

-Relase notes collected, specifically `git commit`s which must be inlcuded into release are traceable to projects or pull request `item`s.
+Release notes collected, specifically `git commits` which must be included in the release, are traceable to projects or pull request `items`.

-Relevant notes and references to runtime build artifact (`wasm`) is shared into company channel with relevant representativses.
+Relevant notes and references to runtime build artifact (`wasm`) are shared in the company channel with relevant representatives.

-Represantatives agree with this release.
+Representatives agree with this release.

-Release is stored as ***preimage*** on Picasso.
-Preimage `hash` is shared in channel with ***counci*** representatives.
+The release is stored as ***preimage*** on Picasso.
+Preimage `hash` is shared in a channel with ***council*** representatives.

-Council creates default YES ***motion*** to vote on enactment of premiage on democracy.
-Shareholdes and ***technicalCollective*** fast track enactment of new runtime.
+Council creates default YES ***motion*** to vote on the enactment of preimage on democracy.
+Shareholders and ***technicalCollective*** fast track enactment of new runtime.

-Each step executed Here is mapping of teams to roles they play in process
+Each step executed here is mapping teams to roles they play in the process.

 #### Overview of actors